KDE/kdoctools/README.md

-# KDE's Doxygen tools
+# KDE Doxygen Tools

+## Introduction

+This framework contains scripts and data for building API documentation (dox) in a standard format and style.

+The Doxygen tool is used to do the actual documentation extraction and formatting, but this framework provides a wrapper script to make generating the documentation more convenient (including reading settings from the target framework or other module) and a standard template for the generated documentation.

+## Writing documentation

-Writing dox is beyond the scope of this README -- see the notes at
+Writing dox is beyond the scope of this documentation -- see the notes at
 <http://techbase.kde.org/Policies/Library_Documentation_Policy>.
 You can generate dox by hand -- without even having a configured build directory -- as explained below.
 There is also documentation